gggeek/ezab/README_ezmyreplay.md

 Notes:
 . you can omit from command line arguments to specify the database to use if there are USE statements in your sql log.
-Viceversa USE statements in your sql log will be ignored if you specify on the command line  a database to be used
+Vice-versa USE statements in your sql log will be ignored if you specify on the command line  a database to be used